iaincollins/structured-data-testing-tool/README.md

 A `conditional` object can contain a conditional test to be run, to determine if the test itself should be run.

 If the conditional test fails, the test will not be run (and it will not be included in the test results).
-If the conditional test passes, the test will be run and the pass / fail / info / warning included in the results.
+If the conditional test passes, the test will be run as it otherwise would be if the condition wasn't specified.

 This is considered advanced usage, to help avoid having to write overly complex test statements.
 Conditional test objects use the same syntax as regular test objects, but conditional tests are not included in the results.

+It is particularly useful for checking if it is appropriate to run a group of tests.
+For example, it is used by internal presets to check if a schema exists; if it does then all the tests for that schema are run (and required tests must pass), but if a schema does not exist then none of the tests for that schema are run.

 #### group
 ```